Zrrr1997/3D-Segmentation-Notes/Interactive_Segmentation/README.md

 -	DIOS and RIS-Net focus on the segmentation rather than editing the existing segmentation
 -	BIFSeg, DeepIGeoS - the prediction result of each round is fed back ino the netowrk
 	-	This may cause the network to over-fit on this channel, making it difficult for the interaction to affect existing segmentation
+-	3D Disks are more **specific editing signals** than distance transforms

 ## Method
 -	Two models